AAlab1819/LiangCai-01082170044/Week07 - Greedy/README.md

 # 731B ([Submission](https://codeforces.com/contest/731/submission/44468347))
 **Coupons and Discounts**.\
 Make sure every odd number has a pair (different number, but both are odd).
 If there is an odd number without a pair, print `NO` else print `YES`.
-If there is a 0 after an odd number, print `NO` also.
-This is because you can't use the `1-1` combo with the next day.
+Also, when you encounter an odd number, that means you have to get at least one extra pizza from the upcoming day.
+For example, when you have an input to be like `3 2 2 2 0` that's a `NO` because you still have to get at least 1 more odd number before `0` to balance out the `3`.
+So, a `YES` sequence of number would be like: `3 2 3 0` or `3 5 2 0`).
 ```
 Input:
+6
+3 5 2 0 3 1
+Output:
+YES
+Explanation:
+Odd numbers has a pair and there is not any 0 after an odd number.

+Input:
 4
 1 3 1 2
 Output:
-YES
+NO
 Explanation:
-On the second day, you can buy the 2 pizza combo and complete the 1-1 combo from the day before.
+There is an odd number without pair.

 Input:
 3